This is a gear review of the Zpacks Triplex Tent in 2023.

 Zpacks state that the tent is designed to be used for one thru-hike or around 2500 miles, but I know many who have used the same Zpacks tent for three thru-hikes or around 7500 miles.
 So the question is, how hard are you on your gear?

 The Dyneema fabric of the Zpacks Triplex is waterproof and windproof.
 Thanks to the seam sealing the material will not leak and are very waterproof.
 Another advantage of Dyneema is the fact that it will not sag when wet.
 This is a common feature of most tents but not this one.
 Once you set it up, it stays set up.

 As there is a large amount of ventilation there can sometimes be an issue that water can splash into the tent from the mesh near the edges of the tent.
 This occurs with many tents and will usually only happen in very heavy rain when puddles occur.
 To prevent this, try to camp on grass or soil that will not turn into puddles and cause water to splash.

 Ventilation – interior condensation

 As it is a single-layer construction the issue of condensation can become an issue.
 To combat that, there is a lot of ventilation in this tent.
-When it is cold and windy, the ventilation will ensure a not so pleasant amount of cold wind will enter the tent.
+When it is cold and windy, the ventilation will ensure an unpleasant amount of cold wind will enter the tent.
 In warmer weather, this ventilation is much appreciated.